jsanchesleao/bookmarks/api/README.md

   [{"username": "foo"}, {"username": "bar"}]
   ```

-  This endoint is secured, so you need to pass a token of an authenticated admin user
+  This endoint is secured, so you need to pass an `Authorization` header with a token of an authenticated admin user

 ### GET /user/:username